ltw-webdev-5/curriculum/week-14.md

 ---
-topic: "Portfolio work period"
+topic: "Portfolio milestone 3 work period"
-desc: "Work time to fill all the remaining content & finalize the remaining details of your portfolio website."
+desc: "In class work time to spend sweating the details on your finalized portfolio website."

 video_tutorials:
   - title: "Browser testing"